 The Board meets a minimum of six times per year.
 Each Board and committee meeting includes an in camera discussion by the independent directors without the presence of management.
 Meeting agendas are approved by the Chair of the Board or applicable committee chair prior to each meeting and the directors receive a comprehensive package of information prepared by management in advance of each meeting.
-Further, at least one meeting per year is dedicated to a review of the Corporation's strategy in order to allow the directors to assist in formulating and providing direct feedback on Corporation's strategy.
+Further, at least one meeting per year is dedicated to a review of the Corporation's strategy in order to allow the directors to assist in formulating and providing direct feedback on Corporation's strategic direction and management provides the Board with quarterly updates regarding such strategy.